Scott Watters: Early coaching career

+Collingwood Football Club assistant coach (2010-2011)

-In late 2009, Watters signed with the Collingwood Football Club as an assistant coach for seasons 2010 and 2011.
+In late 2009, Watters signed with the Collingwood Football Club as an assistant coach under senior coach Mick Malthouse for seasons 2010 and 2011 and was part of the clubs 2010 premiership coaching panel.

-St Kilda Football Club senior coach
+St Kilda Football Club senior coach (2012-2013)

 At the conclusion of the 2011 season, Watters was appointed the senior coach of the St Kilda Football Club, following the resignation of Ross Lyon.
 In Watters's first season as senior coach of the St Kilda Football club, in the 2012 season, The Saints under Watters finished ninth with twelve wins and ten losses, but they just missed out of the finals.
 But the Saints under Watters endured a miserable 2013 season to finish in sixteenth (third-last) place on the ladder with only five wins.
 Watters was sacked as St Kilda Football Club senior coach on 1 November 2013, at the end of the 2013 season.
 Watters was then replaced by Alan Richardson as St Kilda Football Club senior coach.

 St Kilda Football Club President Peter Summers attributed that the club came to the decision to sack Watters, after a club review conducted by board member Andrew Thompson.